greena13/react-joi-validation/Readme.md

 )
 ```

+You can also validate a field other than the one you are modifying by providing it as a string instead of `true` to the `validate` option.
 ##### Setting value on render

 You can set the value a user interaction will have at render time using the `options.value` argument: